Gender Fluid: Everything You Need To Know

 Perhaps the word “gender fluid” is the term you’re looking for.
 In this blog post, we look into what it means to be gender fluid and answer some questions to help you (or your friends) decide if this identity feels right for you!

-What Is Gender Fluidity?
+What Is The Meaning of Gender Fluid?

 There are many different ways that people can identify with their gender and express themselves, including as male, female, or somewhere in between.